XanderdenDuijn/CityGML-Utility-Network-ADE/README.md

 # Technical Information
 Hardware:
-The processes were run on a HP laptop computer with a 2.6 GHz Intel Core i7 processor and 8 GB of RAM running Windows 10.
+- The processes were run on a HP laptop computer with a 2.6 GHz Intel Core i7 processor and 8 GB of RAM running Windows 10.

 Software:
-UtilityNetwork ADE Version 0.9.2
+- UtilityNetwork ADE Version 0.9.2
-FME Version 2017.0.0.2 (20170331 - Build 17280 - WIN64)
+- FME Version 2017.0.0.2 (20170331 - Build 17280 - WIN64)
-PgAdmin 4 1.3
+- PostGIS 2.3.2
-PostGIS 2.3.2
+- PostgreSQL 9.6.2
-PostgreSQL 9.6.2
+- PgAdmin 4 1.3

 # References
 For more information, check out: